Social Anxiety Treatment in London and Online

 How Long Does the Treatment for Social Anxiety Disorder Last?

 Some people can make significant improvements in therapy for social anxiety in around six sessions.
-This is usually the case if the social anxiety is relatively mild in terms of severity.
-However, for some people, more sessions may be needed to allow more time to learn more tools to tackle this condition and ensure it does not return in the future, to prevent relapse.
+This is usually the case if social anxiety is relatively mild in terms of severity.
+However, some people may need more sessions to allow more time to learn more tools to tackle this condition and ensure it does not return in the future to prevent relapse.
 The National Institute for Health and Care Excellence (NICE) guidelines recommend that up to around 14-16 sessions are usually required for therapy to be highly effective to recover from social anxiety.